 Rapid detection and identification of bacteria is important for human health, biodefense, and food safety.
-Small arrays of different antimicrobial peptides (AMPs) enable identification of lipopolysaccharide (LPS) samples from a variety of bacterial species and strains.
-A model system for examining how peptide presentation effects LPS detection is the sheep myeloid antimicrobial peptide (SMAP-29), which contains a helix-turn-helix motif.
+Small arrays of different antimicrobial peptides (AMPs) enable the identification of lipopolysaccharide (LPS) samples from a variety of bacterial species and strains.
+A model system for examining how peptide presentation affects LPS detection is the sheep myeloid antimicrobial peptide (SMAP-29), which contains a helix-turn-helix motif.
 Varying the cysteine attachment site on SMAP-29 controls the three-dimensional presentation of the peptide on the surface, altering the ability of the peptide to discriminate between LPS samples.
 A small array of only SMAP-29 variants—and no other peptides—is capable of discriminating among LPS samples from multiple bacterial species, as well as between different strains within the same species, with high accuracy.